 Summer’s here and school’s out!
-It’s time for some fun in the sun.
+It’s time for some fun in the sun with these summer activities for kids.
 Road trips, beach outings, amusement parks, barbecues, and more may be in store for you and your family.
 These activities can be overwhelming with kids, especially little ones.
 Luckily, many veteran parents have been in the same boat and have come up with a number of tips to make summer a little more bearable.

 First of all, don’t forget the basics of staying safe in the hot sun—and this goes for everybody, not just children.

 - Lather on sunblock, The Sunscreen Company has plenty to choose from.
 Put extra on easily burned areas such as your nose, ears, and back of your neck.
 If you’re wearing sandals, apply sunblock on the tops of your feet as they’re often neglected.
 Don’t forget to reapply after every few hours, especially after swimming.
-If you’re looking for more suncreen options, here are the best sunscreen options for kids!
+If you’re looking for more sunscreen options, here are the best sunscreen options for kids!

 - Stay hydrated.